chalatz/tours/pages/links/historical-sites/italian-architecture.md

   http_desc: Rhodes Tours, Italian Historical Tours in Rhodes, Italian Sites and Landmarks,
     Rhodes private tours
 title: Rhodes Tours - Italian Architecture.
 1912 - 1943
+summary: |-
-summary: "**In 1912 Italian troops took control of Rhodes** and 11 other islands in the Dodecanese.
+  **In 1912** Italian troops took control of Rhodes and 11 other islands in the Dodecanese.
 They established an Italian colony known as “**Isole Italiane dell’Egeo**” (Italian Islands of the Aegean Sea).
 In the 1930s, there was remarkable economic growth as a result of investments made to the infrastructure of the island by the Italians.
-They continued to occupy the islands into WWII. \n\n**Mussolini** embarked on a program of Italianization, hoping to make Rhodes a modern transportation hub that would serve as a focal point for the spread of Italian culture in the East.
-  The presence of the Italians on Rhodes remains visible in the many and varied buildings constructed under their command."
+They continued to occupy the islands into WWII.

+  **Mussolini** embarked on a program of Italianization, hoping to make Rhodes a modern transportation hub that would serve as a focal point for the spread of Italian culture in the East.
+The presence of the Italians on Rhodes remains visible in the many and varied buildings constructed under their command.
 sections:
 - gallery_rows:
   - figures: